JohnHios/John-Hios.github.io/index.md

 ---
 [Meteorite Landings](http://example.com/)
 + Performed data cleaning, wrangling and exploratory data analysis to gain insights and provide visualisations on a comprehensive data set from NASA containing information on all known meteorite landings found up to year 2013.
++ Created a decision tree model to predict whether a meteorite was seen falling or was discovered after its impact.
 + R was used to read data from a PostgreSQL database and carry out the analysis.
 + Results were reviewed by the CodeClan instructors.